Validating and submitting data to CRM

 - Adding a new contact record from a "Contact Us" form submission.

-Return value: A Promise that resolves on success or rejects with an error.
+- A promise that resolves on success or rejects with an error.

 - Deleting a draft application record when a user cancels their submission.